TheTypoMaster/gray.net.au/posts/2005/10/25/What_is_it_with_cars.rst

 .. title: What is it with cars?
 .. slug: What_is_it_with_cars
 .. date: 2005-10-25 10:04:00 UTC+10:00
-.. tags: James,blog
+.. tags: blog, car trouble
-.. category:
+.. category: James
 .. link:

 Why do bad things happen on Friday nights when no-one can do anything